+Arroz Con Pollo was my mother’s signature dish for gatherings.
+I’ve made AIP because that is how I honor my culture while I heal.
 Growing up our house was always the family hub.
-Maybe because my mom of her other sister’s was the only one who had more than one kid, and therefore an already bustling household… or because of her love of hosting, cooking and entertaining.
+Maybe because my mom of her other sisters was the only one who had more than one kid, and therefore an already bustling household… or because of her love of hosting, cooking, and entertaining.
 Whatever the reason, our house was the spot.
-All holiday and major events like baptism’s, graduations and birthdays were celebrated in our home.
+All holidays and major events like baptisms, graduations, and birthdays were celebrated in our home.
 While all my aunts are talented cooks, each with their own signature dishes and areas of expertise, my mom always had her own flare, that magic touch.
 It’s what lead her to eventually open her own restaurant!

 - 3lbs boneless skinless chicken thighs